uvarc/rc-learning/content/slides/accord-intro/index.md

 ![](img/ACCORD_Intro_2021102217.png)

-  * To create a new session\, you will need to select a project\.
+  * To create a new session, you need to select a project
-  * Projects are isolated\, so you will only be able to access data you’ve uploaded to the project you’ve selected
+  * Projects are isolated.
+You can only access data you’ve uploaded to the project you’ve selected

 ---